Silence2107/Rotochemical-heating-manager/docs/intro.md

 - constructing mass-radius diagram
 - constructing surface temperature-time cooling curve
-    - Supports non-equilibrium cooling
+    - Wide selection of neutrino-emitting processes
-    - Supports equilibrium cooling
+    - Supports disequilibrium/equilibrium cooling
+    - Quark matter is seamlessly supported
-- constructing non-equilibrium temperature profiles (ROOT only)
+- constructing non-equilibrium temperature profiles
 - various easy-to-setup functionality (may or may not be implemented)
     - Tabulate/plot any EoS function as a radial dependence
     - Investigate sophisticated quantities based on these radial dependencies
-    - Compare against other simulators
+    - Compare against other simulator
-- Limited support for taking rotochemical heating effect into account (electron-related only yet)
+- Extensive support for taking rotochemical heating effect into account
+    - `npemuds` matter is supported, allowed in various combinations
+    - Baryon and electric charge conservation is enforced

 This webpage is dedicated to the documentation of RHM.
 The page is under construction and will evolve alongside with the development of RHM.